Glenn Gregory: Music career

 In 1977, Gregory was part of the band 57 Men, formed by Jack Hues and Nick Feldman, who both later formed the band Wang Chung.

-Gregory knew the founding members of The Human League for many years.
-He had been singing and playing bass guitar in bands with Ian Craig Marsh since 1973.
+Gregory knew the founding members of the Human League for many years.
+He had been singing and playing bass guitar in bands with Ian Craig Marsh since 1973, and was later also in a short-lived band with Martyn Ware.
 In early 1981, he was contacted by Martyn Ware after the original incarnation of the Human League broke up, and was asked to join Heaven 17, a new band resulting from the break-up.

-The band Heaven 17 included the trio of Martyn Ware, Ian Craig Marsh, and Gregory as lead singer.
+The band Heaven 17 included the trio of Martyn Ware, Ian Craig Marsh, and Gregory as lead vocalist.
 The band released eight studio albums, and had many hits in the UK.
 However, by the late 1980s their popularity had declined.
 The band broke up in 1988, but reunited in 1996, and played their first ever live concert in 1997.
-Marsh left the band in 2007, but Ware and Gregory continued to perform as Heaven 17.
+Marsh left the band in 2007, but Ware and Gregory continue to perform as Heaven 17.

-In 1984, Gregory contributed to the Band Aid single, "Do They Know It's Christmas?", singing the line "No rain nor rivers flow".
+In 1984, Gregory contributed to the Band Aid single "Do They Know It's Christmas?", singing the line "No rain nor rivers flow".

-Outside Heaven 17, Gregory has been a member of the bands Ugly and Honeyroot, as well as working with ABC, Tina Turner, Grace Jones, Propaganda, Terence Trent D'Arby, Ultravox, La Roux and John Lydon.
+Outside Heaven 17, Gregory has been a member of the bands Ugly and Honeyroot, as well as working with ABC, Tina Turner, Grace Jones, Propaganda, Terence Trent D'Arby, Ultravox, La Roux and John Lydon of Public Image Ltd and the Sex Pistols.
+He was a member of the "supergroup" Holy Holy.
 He has also established a career in soundtrack music, writing for radio, TV and film.
 He creates scores in a private studio built at the bottom of his garden.

 Personal life

-In 1983, Gregory married singer Sarah Osborne of the Belgian pop group Allez Allez, but the two divorced after about three years.
+In 1983, Gregory married the American-born singer Sarah Osborne of the Belgian funk band Allez Allez, but the two divorced after about three years.
 Gregory then married his second wife Lindsay who works for a design company.
 The couple have a son, Louis.